Embodying Unapologetic Confidence

 Sit with it instead.

-Talking shit does the opposite.
+Talking about it does the opposite.
 It keeps you in it.
 It keeps the thing alive in your body.
 It lowers your tolerance threshold so the next annoying thing hits even harder.

 Hold the feeling.
 Build the muscle.
 Move on.

-Let me give you some grace here because I think we've been way too hard on ourselves about this.
+Let me give you some grace here because we've been way too hard on ourselves about this.

 Sometimes procrastination is your nervous system telling you it needs a break.
 Honor that.
 Give yourself the break.
 Actually rest.